 A few weeks ago as we sat in church for a service to remember our brother who died and went to be with Jesus; I thought long and hard on my life.

 I cried and felt a little bit closer to God, knowing that I too am dust and one day just like everyone else, this earthly vessel will return to dust.
 I cried as I thought of my father who also was taken suddenly and without reason or warning.
 I reflected on his life and the legacy he left.
-I wondered silently, what legacy I will leave when I am no longer here.
+I wondered silently, what legacy I would leave when I am no longer here.

 Sometimes we just don’t know how long a person has left with us.
-We waist time in senseless arguments and judgments that don’t belong to us when all God wants us to do is live and live for his glory.
+We waste time in senseless arguments and judgments that don’t belong to us when all God wants us to do is live and live for his glory.

-Tomorrow may be too late and today may never come so let us live our life as if it were a gift and then give that gift away everyday!
+Tomorrow may be too late and today may never come so let us live our life as if it were a gift and then give that gift away every day!
 Let us live knowing that we need Jesus and his transforming love in our life.
-With him all things that were created came to be and in him we have everlasting life.
+With him, all things that were created came to be and in him, we have everlasting life.

 We are a family that stays away from TV.
 We have a TV but if it gets turned on, it’s usually to watch a movie on DVD or an old VHS movie.